 Either way, do not hire a “hired gun”.
 You may believe that someone else could present your startup better then you.
 And yes, unfortunately, you might be absolutely right about that.

 And yet, it is very unlikely that someone from outside your company would win a competition for you.
 An investor would not likely invest in a company, without engaging with its CEO.

 The Key Takeaway

 Invest in yourself.
 Take private pitching lessons.
-Specialize the art of pitching.
+Master the art of pitching.

 Win the Judges – Win Startup Competitions

 Earlier in this series of articles, we applied to a startup competition, where we competed against other 99+ startups.
 Thanks to our exceptional deck and two-pager, we passed the initial screening phase.
 Luckily enough, we also use a cutting-edge technology and operate in a trendy field.
-Of course we capitalized on that, as we made sure to effectively deliver that message.
+Of course we capitalized on that.

 With such a great offering, we are already half way in.
 Throughout the anticipation, the email has just arrived.
 We made it!
 We are in the finals.
 Yes!
 That’s already a small win in our bag 🙂

 Thankfully, we are also presenters by heart, who took pitching lessons from both Barry and Startups Israel 🙂 Now we are going to stand out and win, right?
 Hmm… I’m not so sure, pal.